metablaster/WindowsFirewallRuleset/Readme/LegacySupport.md

 ## Modification 1

-edit the `Modules\Project.AllPlatforms.System` to allow execution for older system.
+edit the `Modules\Project.AllPlatforms.Initialize` to allow execution for older system.

 ## Modification 2